 Don’t get me wrong.
 I appreciate the Stairway to Given.
 It’s been a helpful tool in understanding our listeners’ path to membership for over three decades.

 But I find it hard to implement the Stairway in fundraising scripts.

 Should a script only touch on one of the steps?
 Should we make sure to cover all of the steps in a single break?
 And if we teach these steps to our on-air talent, will they remember to use them in their pitching?

-But the biggest challenge was when I printed it out and handed it to my pitchers.
-They really didn’t know what to do with it.
+By in large, the talent at my station didn’t know what to do with this list.
 The Stairway to Given is an analysis of the listener’s journey.
 It wasn’t a guide for pitchers to lead listeners on the journey itself.

-In the 1990’s I worked for Barbara Appleby in the MPR Membership Department.
-Barbara is one of the brightest and most focused people I’ve ever had the pleasure to work for.
-In one of our meetings about messaging during drives, I expressed my unease with the Stairway to Given as a tool for strategic messaging, and how it wasn’t particularly useful in the hands of on-air talent.
+In the 1990’s I worked for Barbara Appleby at Minnesota Public Radio.
+Barbara was one of the brightest and most focused people I’ve ever had the pleasure to work for.
+In one of our meetings about messaging during drives, I shared that the Stairway to Given wasn’t particularly useful in the hands of on-air talent.

 A few days later, Barbara waved me into her office and said she had found the solution to conveying the Stairway to our listeners.
 It wasn’t a list of steps, but a logical syllogism that was easy to remember.
 And best of all, the talent could use this framework in an number of ways.
 They could read it verbatim on air, or use it to construct a brief, complete 30 second case message that starts with listening, and ends with giving.